 In the event that your child has more complex SEN, please contact your child's early years setting for more information.
-If your child is not in an early years setting please contact the Early Years Inclusion Team.

 If your child is not in a setting, and you would like them to attend one, see the following list:

 Your local Children’s Centre may also offer drop-in sessions and you can get advice from there about what to do next.